Tuesday, January 27, 2009

 I had run out of ideas, and was no closer to a free sub than I had been pre-decal.
 But somewhere in the back of my mind, I must have processed the fact that if this unjust situation was caused by 'lack of knowledge', I could best restore justice to the situation by spreading knowledge.
 And who else to share it with, but the line of people behind me?

-So I turn around and announce to the line (and believe me, this surprises me as much as it surprises you): "Hey everyone.
+So I turn around and announce to the line, "Hey everyone.
 Since it's raining today, you can all get a free 6-inch sub with the purchase of another 6-inch sub and a 32 oz drink!
 They won't give it to me, so someone should benefit from the deal."

 This is where the spilled drink becomes more significant.
 (Crazy AND clumsy!)
 Oh yes, and the outfit I happened to be wearing?
 Camo pants tucked into Ugg boots, a superman baseball hat and a hooded outer coat.
 It felt cute enough in the Apple store, but in Subway, I'm pretty sure it added to the whole crazy GI Jane effect.